 Art, Design & Technology

-The application of design and typography to effectively communicate ideas
+The application of design elements and illustration to effectively communicate ideas

 The exploration of food science and the importance of healthy living

-The making of a functional and aesthetic product through practical skills and CNC programing
+The making of a functional and aesthetic product through practical skills and CAD/CAM programing

 The creative application, manipulation and process of recording the world through the lens of a camera